gbv/elma/elma.md

   : where the cross-origin request originates from

 Access-Control-Request-Method
-  : the HTTP verb `GET` (only if the request is an OPTIONS preflight request)
+  : the HTTP verb "GET" (only if the request is an OPTIONS preflight request)

 In response to a CORS request an ELMA microservice MUST include the following HTTP response headers:

 Access-Control-Allow-Origin
-  : the value `*` or another approriate value as defined by [CORS]
+  : the value "\*" or another approriate value as defined by [CORS]

 Access-Control-Allow-Headers
   : a comma-separated list of usable request headers as defined by [CORS].
-    MUST at least contain the value `Content-Type`
+    MUST at least contain the value "Content-Type"

 Note that ELMA clients do not need to respect CORS rules.
-CORS preflight requests in browsers can be avoided by omitting the request header `Accept`.
+CORS preflight requests in browsers can be avoided by omitting the request header "Accept".

 ## JSONP

-An ELMA microservice MAY support JSONP by respecting the additional query parameter `callback`.
+An ELMA microservice MAY support JSONP by respecting the additional query parameter "callback".
 If a HTTP request URL contains this query parameter and if its value only contain alphanumeric characters and underscores, the HTTP response is modified as following:

-* The value of response header **Content-Type** is changed to `application/javascript` or `application/javascript; charset=utf-8`.
+* The value of response header "Content-Type" is changed to "application/javascript" or "application/javascript; charset=utf-8".

 * The response body is wrapped in a JavaScript call to the given callback function.